Imp Kerr: Wall Street Casinos

+Media Critique

+In the essay New Lows (2012), Kerr articulates an early critique of information saturation and accelerated communication, arguing that the overproduction and rapid circulation of knowledge tend toward banality, falsehood, and a systemic form of ignorance.
+The text develops these ideas through philosophical propositions, fictionalized research narratives, and reflections on media, anticipating later debates on the epistemic effects of mass media, social networks, and digital platforms.
+The text treats ignorance not as a lack of information but as the necessary outcome of accelerated communication, saturation, and mediation—a structural result rather than a moral failure.
+It is sharp in insisting that knowledge degrades not through error alone but through banality, repetition, and loss of thresholds, where speed overtakes comprehension and ordinariness overwhelms significance.
+Unlike earlier media theorists such as Jean Baudrillard or Guy Debord, who approached epistemic degradation primarily through cultural and critical analysis, Kerr frames the process in quasi-formal terms, presenting ignorance as the necessary outcome of the basic structure of informational growth.
+The essay is characterized by a cold, almost axiomatic tone that refuses critique or nostalgia and instead stages a fatalistic proof, as if epistemic collapse were a law of physics.

 DNA-based prediction of Nietzsche's voice

 In 2015, Imp Kerr conceptualized a protocol designed to predict the voice of a deceased person (philosopher Friedrich Nietzsche in the case study) based on genotype data.
 To generate the voice, a vocal tract and larynx were 3D-printed.
 In 2020, researchers used a similar procedure to recreate the voice of a 3,000-year-old Egyptian mummy—by 3D-printing a replica of his vocal tract.

 Imp Kerr study was covered and presented as real on the Canadian public radio CBC during the show As It Happens on March 20, 2015, and commented as a "piece of performance art" elsewhere.
 "Impressed with the scientific imaginativeness and attention to detail — the artist knows the relevant science (and has a terrific ear for the conventions of scientific communication)," wrote Jason Eisner, Professor at Johns Hopkins University.